coomar2841/image-chooser-library/README.md

+## Version 1.2.3
+1. Added support to integrate from Fragments (Support library).
+2. Added support to integrate from Fragments.

 ## Version 1.2.2
 1. Bug fix: For some files, when you get FileNotFoundException, fixed a null pointer exception.
 2. Feature: Send back the filepath, to the caller while using camera for video/image.
 This should be used when you want to support